nydame/Cityscape/README.md

 =========

 An icon font that allows you to create a scalable cityscape with HTML5 and CSS3.
 View demo at http://codepen.io/nydame/pen/nzfqc
-Cityscape was created using Keyamoon's IcoMoon app.
+Cityscape was created using Keyamoon's <a href="http://icomoon.io/app">IcoMoon</a> app.
 <h2>How to use</h2>
 <p>Cityscape is easy to use.</p>
 <ol>